Balancing Act: Trading Off Odometry and Map Registration for Efficient Lidar Localization: Related Work

 \subsection{ICP-based Lidar Localization}

 Global Navigation Satellite System (GNSS) sensors are commonly used in combination with lidar sensors to perform vehicle localization.
-For example, \citet{Yoneda2014} use ICP to align live lidar pointclouds to a geo-referenced map to study the use of Mobile Mapping Systems in AV navigation.
+For example, \citet{Yoneda2014} use ICP to align live lidar point clouds to a geo-referenced map to study the use of mobile mapping systems in AV navigation.
 However, GNSS positional accuracy degrades in complex or rapidly changing environments, making it unreliable in urban canyons or tunnels.
-In such cases, topometric localization offers a solution by matching onboard sensor data to a prebuilt map of the environment \cite{Badino2011, Barfoot2010, Burnett2022Ready, Landry2016}.
+In such cases, topometric localization offers a solution by matching onboard sensor data to a prebuilt map of the environment \citep{Badino2011, Barfoot2010, Burnett2022Ready, Landry2016}.
 This paper follows the work of \citet{Burnett2022Ready}, performing ICP-based localization within a pose-graph-based topometric map.
 This approach allows to incorporate measurements as they arrive.
-While our work makes use of a topometric localization pipeline to study the trade-off between accuracy and computational efficiency, the idea of restricting the frequency of localization updates can be applied to other localization pipelines.